tekknolagi/tekknolagi.github.com/_posts/2025-12-24-toy-load-store.md

 A long, long time ago (two years!)
-[CF Bolz-Tereick][cf] and I made a [video about load/store forwarding][video] and an accompanying [GitHub Gist][gist] about load/store forwarding (also load elimination) in the Toy Optimizer.
+[CF Bolz-Tereick][cf] and I made a [video about load/store forwarding][video] and an accompanying [GitHub Gist][gist] about load/store forwarding (also called load elimination) in the Toy Optimizer.
 I said I would write a blog post about it, but never found the time---it got lost amid a sea of large life changes.